Automated Customer Service Software: AI Chatbots vs. Support Automation Platforms (2024)

 - Zoho Desk: A customer service platform integrated with the Zoho suite of business applications.

-AI Chatbot Frameworks: A Deep Dive into Functionality
+AI Chatbot Frameworks: A Deep Functionality

 To truly grasp the capabilities of AI chatbots, it’s essential to understand the frameworks they utilize.
 These frameworks provide the building blocks for creating intelligent conversational experiences.